SSPlaucode/Recovery-Agent/SUBMISSION.md

 - **The large-scale benchmark (§9a) is `DemoLLMClient`, a deterministic heuristic stand-in — not a real model call.** This remains the single most important caveat for that layer.
-The real Gemini pilot (§9b) has been executed, but at n=5 — 2 genuine decisions, 3 infrastructure fallbacks — which validates that the integration works, not that a real model outperforms the rule engine at scale.
+Two real Gemini pilots (§9b) have been executed at n=5 each — one hit launch-week model instability (3/5 fallbacks), the other ran clean (5/5 live, including a real policy-guard rejection of an invalid Gemini recommendation) — which validates that the integration and the guard both work correctly, not that a real model outperforms the rule engine at scale.
 Scaling the real pilot to something closer to n=500-1000 live Gemini calls would be needed before any quality claim about the real model could be made; that has not been done and isn't claimed.
 - Outcome probabilities are hand-picked, not empirically fit.